rya-sge/access-denied/_posts/2023-12-21-lightning-network.md

 #### Trampoline Payments

-*Description:* An optimization technique allowing payments to efficiently traverse the network by hopping through well-connected nodes.
+An optimization technique allowing payments to efficiently traverse the network by hopping through well-connected nodes.

 *How it works ?* The spender routes the payment to an intermediate node who can select the rest of the path to the final receiver.
 It is a solution for these different challenges affecting potentially a node :